-Class attendance is mandatory for students to get the most out of their education.
-However, FBCI does realize that emergencies, sickness, and inclement weather may require an occasional absence.
+Class attendance is mandatory at FBCI so that students can get the most out of their education.
+However, we recognize that emergencies, illness, and inclement weather can sometimes necessitate an absence.
+For this reason, the college permits a limited number of absences per class.